 In order to better your odds by spending less time on extraneous chatter and more time getting hired, job candidates should do the following BEFORE an interview:

 2. Prepare answers to questions that can prove you can do the job.
-Include references, completed working materials from other jobs, and other forms of objective proof that you are one who can complete the tasks the company needs doing.
-Delete the “generic” resumé from your job search files.
-Every resumé you send out should be specific to the company you are meeting with and tailored to the job you are trying to get.
+Include references, completed working materials from other jobs, and other forms of objective proof that you are one who can do the things the company needs doing.
+Delete the “generic” resumé and cover letter from your job search files.
+Every resumé and cover letter you send out should be specific to the company you are meeting with and tailored to the job you are trying to get.

 3. Practice your answers to the irrelevant interview questions, but in ways that bring the conversation back to The One Question That Matters.
-If your interviewer insists on dwelling on beauty pageant, talk show, or trivia questions, find a way to politely but firmly let them know that you prefer to talk about the job.
+If your interviewer insists on dwelling on beauty pageant, talk show, or trivia questions, find a way to politely but firmly let them know that you prefer to talk about the job at hand.

 The more you know about the job you’re applying for and your ability to do that job, the better off you’ll be in the jungle that is today’s job market.
 Happy hunting!